-DATA ANALYSIS AND DISCUSSION
+4. DATA ANALYSIS AND DISCUSSION Phase 1: Quantitative Research Results

 The demographic characteristics in this research consist of the name of the business, year of establishment of the business, the respondent's position within the business, and the cloud-based point of sales that are currently used.
-The author has summarized the demographic characteristics in Table 2.
-The author distributed the questionnaire to 154 food and beverage SMEs in Malang City, and received 94 responses, but three of them are invalid.
+The questionnaires were distributed to 154 food and beverage SMEs in Malang City, and received 94 responses, but three of them are invalid.

-As stated above in Table 2, most of the SMEs were established since 2019, with the percentage of 41,8%.
-The majority of the respondent that answer the questionnaire were the business owner, shown by 54,9% of the total respondents, and the rest are manager by 22% and the staff by 22%.
+In terms of descriptive statistics, most of the SMEs have been since 2019, with the percentage of 41,8%.
+The majority of the respondent that answer the questionnaire were the business owner, shown by 54,9% of the total respondents, and the rest are manager by

+22% and the staff by 22%.
 The dominant cloud-based point of sales in the questionnaire that is utilized by the SMEs are MOKA POS which was 36,3% of the respondents are MOKA POS user, and the least used cloud based point of sales are Square Up, Bakoel POS, and KAWN, for only 1,1% each.

 Descriptive statistics explain the primary characteristics of quantitative data acquired during the data collection process to summarize the data (Hair et al. 2003).
+Table 1 shows the descriptive statistics for each variable.
 Multiple Regression Analysis was used to understand the effect of each independent variable, which X1 represents a sustained used cloud-based point of sales, and X2 represents Covid-19 pandemic towards the dependent variables specifically Y1, which represents financial performance.
 In processing data by using multiple linear regression analysis, several stages are carried out to look for the influence between the independent variable on the dependent variable.
 Beforhand, the classic assumption test is conducted before the hypothesis testing.